 - Deployment files.
-These files are listed in the next section. - cobtoxml command line utility (cobtoxml.exe).
-See Chapter 5: cobtoxml Utility Reference, for more information. - XML documents used by the cobtoxml utility (toxdr.xsl, toxdrb.xsl, toxsd.xsl, and toxsl.xsl). - Copy files (lixmlall.cpy, lixmldef.cpy, lixmldsp.cpy, lixmlrpl.cpy, and lixmltrm.cpy). - Example files.
+These files are listed in the Deployment (on page 12) section. - cobtoxml command line utility (cobtoxml.exe on Windows and cobtoxml on UNIX).
+For more information, see Chapter 5: cobtoxml Utility Reference (on page 65). - XML document files used by the cobtoxml utility (toxdr.xsl, toxdrb.xsl, toxsd.xsl, and toxsl.xsl). - Copy files (lixmlall.cpy, lixmldef.cpy, lixmldsp.cpy, lixmlrpl.cpy, and lixmltrm.cpy).
+For more details, see Copy Files (on page 54). - Example files.
 These programs or program fragments illustrate how xmlif library statements are used.
-(For further information, see Appendix A: XML Toolkit Examples.
-The example programs can be found in the XML Toolkit example directory, Examples.) - Sample files.
+For further information, see Appendix A, XML Toolkit Examples (on page 101).
+The example programs can be found in the XML Toolkit example directory, Examples. - Sample files.
 These self-contained, working application programs, which include the complete source, can be used in your own applications by modifying or customizing them, as necessary.
-(See Appendix B: XML Toolkit Sample Application Programs, for more details.
-The sample application programs can be found in the XML Toolkit sample directory Samples.)
+See Appendix B, XML Toolkit Sample Application Programs (on page 213), for more details.
+The sample application programs can be found in the XML Toolkit sample directory, Samples.